The basis of much human suffering is rooted in misused free will.

 When I was young boy in the 1960's, little girls had dolls with a pull-string.

-The string triggered a recording which would say various things, like, “I love you!”
+The string triggered a recording that would say various things, like, “I love you!”

 No, love requires free will.